onera/Cassiopee/docs/Tutorials/PythonBasicPyTree/PythonBasicPyTree.md

 # CGNS Python tree basics

-This tutorial explores the handling of data through Cassiopee functions, called a *CGNS python tree* or shorter a *pytree*.
-The data can contain the mesh coordinates, connectivities, fields, and boundary conditions.
-It conforms to the latest CGNS standard (https://cgns.org).
+This tutorial explores the handling of data through Cassiopee functions within a structure referred to as a *CGNS Python tree* (abbreviated as *pytree*).
+The data may include mesh coordinates, connectivity data, field values, and boundary conditions.
+It conforms to the [latest CGNS standard](https://cgns.org).

 ## Reading a pytree from a file and basic tree node management

 [Download the sample cgns file](case.cgns)

-In this section, we will use the Converter module:
+The Converter module is used to read/write files and can be imported as:

 ```python
 import Converter.PyTree as C
 import Converter.Internal as Internal
 ```

-Here we read a sample file and display the tree to the screen:
+A sample file can be read and its tree displayed to the terminal as:

 ```python
 # Read file